moustakas/impro/README.md

 ## impro

-This repository contains an assortment of routines written in IDL for reducing and analyzing multiwavelength imaging and spectroscopy.
-My hope is that some of my code may prove useful to other astronomers, especially observers.
+This repository contains an assortment of routines written in IDL for reducing and analyzing multiwavelength imaging and spectroscopy of galaxies.

 Some of the code highlights included with impro: